olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 If you had an error go back and check your code , then recompile it, and try again.
 You may also look at mpi_hello_solution.c to check your answer.

-If you wanted to run with 10 ranks, you would change the jsrun line in the submission script:
+If you wanted to run with 10 ranks, you would change the srun line in the submission script:

 from

 ```
-jsrun -n 4 -c 1 ./run
+srun -n 4 -c 1 ./run
 ```
 to

 ```
-jsrun -n 10 -c 1 ./run
+srun -n 10 -c 1 ./run
 ```

 We mention this because a nice feature of MPI programs that are structured like this, is that the user can change the size of the problem from the submit file without making changes in the code that would require it to be recompiled.